karl-richter/mobilityframework-pipeline/README.md

       end_energy_avg REAL,
       temperature_avg REAL,
       weather_type VARCHAR(25),
-      dd VARCHAR(10),
+      dd VARCHAR(10) NOT NULL,
-      mm VARCHAR(7),
+      mm VARCHAR(7) NOT NULL,
-      yyyy VARCHAR(4)
+      yyyy VARCHAR(4) NOT NULL
    ```

 ## Data Pipeline
 This section outlines the scope of the individual tasks of this pipeline.
-Each bullet-point below describes one task of the pipeline.
 The dependency between the tasks can be derived from the schema below.

 ### Staging Layer
    On the staging layer, data is onboarded from S3 to the Redshift data warehouse.
 The schema of the data is inferred.